realpython/python-guide/docs/dev/env.rst

 These plugins supply you with a basic environment for developing in Python.
 To get the most out of Vim, you should continually check your code for syntax errors and PEP8 compliance.
 Luckily PEP8_ and Pyflakes_ will do this for you.
-If your VIM is compiled with `+python` you can also utilize some very handy plugins to do these checks from within the editor.
+If your VIM is compiled with :option:`+python` you can also utilize some very handy plugins to do these checks from within the editor.

 For PEP8 checking, install the vim-pep8_ plugin, and for pyflakes you can